Rhys Chatham: Recent activity

 The American premiere of A Crimson Grail was on August 8, 2008.
 Two-hundred electric guitarists performed the piece at the Damrosch Park Bandshell in New York City.
 The performance was part of a free concert series, Lincoln Center Out of Doors, that was being commissioned by the Lincoln Center.
 But rain canceled the concert for safety reasons.
 For the 2009 premiere, precautions were taken so that the concert could go on even if it rained.

 Concurrent with his work for guitar orchestras and smaller ensembles, Chatham's trumpet style has evolved from its characteristic distorted sound of the 90s to its present more dreamy and laid back approach to playing the instrument, influenced by players such as Don Cherry and Jon Hassell.
 Examples of this style can be heard on Chatham's releases, The Bern Project, released by Hinterzimmer Records in 2010, and Outdoor Spell, released in 2011 by Northern Spy.

-In 2023 Chatham and his No Wave XS: The Opera Opus was featured at the Paris Centre Pompidou in a Nicolas Ballet curated exhibition entitled Who You Staring At: Visual culture of the no wave scene in the 1970s and 1980s.
+In 2023, Chatham and his No Wave XS: The Opera Opus was featured at the Paris Centre Pompidou in a Nicolas Ballet curated exhibition entitled Who You Staring At: Visual culture of the no wave scene in the 1970s and 1980s.
 A video documenting the Pompidou March 8 event XS: The Opera Opus: An Operatic Transvaluation of No Wave Aesthetics by Joseph Nechvatal and Rhys Chatham was held and published online at the Pompidou website.

+In 2026, Chatham premiered an electronic music composition called La Tortue, ses rêves et ses voyages (The Turtle: Its Dreams and Travels) at Studio 104 in the Maison de la Radio et de la Musique in Paris as part of the 21st edition of the PRÉSENCES électronique music festival and a 60 minute audio interview of Chatham (in French) was aired on the French national public radio station and podcast France Musique.